ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_attributes/update.rst

 Update Indicator Attributes
 ---------------------------

-The basic format for updating an Indicator Attribute is:
+The following example illustrates the basic format for updating an Indicator Attribute:

 .. code::